Consensys/quorum/docs/Features/import-export.md

 ##### IBFT

-IBFT block data contains sealer information in the header, to restore a copy of exported chain data, the new node must use an IBFT genesis file with exact same validator set encoded in extra data field as original exported node's genesis.
+IBFT block data contains sealer information in the header, to restore a copy of exported chain data, the new node must be initialized use an IBFT genesis file with exact same validator set encoded in extra data field as original exported node's genesis.

 ##### Raft

 Raft backup do not account for current Raft state.
-An exported chain data from a Raft cluster can only be used by new nodes being added to that cluster only.
+An exported chain data from a Raft cluster can only be used by new nodes being added to that same cluster only.